surabhilata/ECLIPSE/README.md

 ## Pipeline architecture and methods

-ECLIPSE runs in three sequential stages, all contained in `ECLIPSE_complete.ipynb`:
+ECLIPSE runs in three sequential stages, all contained in `ECLIPSE_complete.ipynb` for whole PA dataset used in study and for test data it is inside folder test_data.zip with name "ECLIPSE_test_data.ipynb":

 ```
 Your proteome FASTA files (.faa, one file per strain)